 Is NAC Safe To Take Everyday

-There have been multiple studies including (this one) showing the efficacy and safety of taking NAC over prolonged time periods so it appears from various studies that there is no known reason why NAC shouldn’t be taken over extended periods.
+There have been multiple studies including (this one) showing the efficacy and safety of taking NAC over prolonged time periods.
+It appears from various studies that there is no known reason why NAC shouldn’t be taken over extended periods.

-If you’re looking to get more NAC in your natural diet you can look to protein rich foods.
-Specificallly eggs, cheese, yogurt, chicken, turkey, ostrich, and legumes are good sources.
+If you’re looking to get more NAC in your natural diet you can look to protein-rich foods.
+Specifically, eggs, cheese, yogurt, chicken, turkey, ostrich, and legumes are good sources.

 Before taking any supplements please consult with your healthcare practitioner to make sure they are right for you and won’t cause any unsafe interactions.
 NAC has been around for over 50 years both in prescription drug form and as a dietary supplement and is generally considered safe.

-NAC has an odor in powder form that can make it hard to consume so its recommended to be consumed in capsule form.
-NAC should not be inhaled as people have experienced symptoms such as swelling the moutch, chest tightness, runny nose and drowsiness.
+NAC has an odor in powder form that can make it hard to consume so it’s recommended to be consumed in capsule form.
+NAC should not be inhaled as people have experienced symptoms such as swelling of the mouth, chest tightness, runny nose, and drowsiness.
 (3)

 What is a Good Brand of NAC?

-A good brand is one that is independently tested, whose manufacturing processes are certified by a reputable organization and who regularly tests and certifies their raw ingredients against any impurities.
-It’s a plus for them to make all their products with non-gmo and hypoallergenic ingredients.
-From the last 15 years in business we trust the following brands that make a NAC product:
+A good brand is one that is independently tested, whose manufacturing processes are certified by a reputable organization, and that regularly tests and certifies its raw ingredients against any impurities.
+It’s a plus for them to make all their products with non-GMO and hypoallergenic ingredients.
+From the last 15 years in business, we trust the following brands that make a NAC product: